 Straight up can bring the most confusion because drinkers use it to refer to both neat and up drinks.
 Some of this confusion goes back to the multiple meanings of straight in the bar, which circles back to those orders like a straight shot of tequila.
 For the most part, however, you can think of martinis as good examples of straight up drinks.

 Straight is where things get really confusing because drinkers use it in a few different ways:

 - Some use straight when they order a straight pour of darker spirits.
-For instance, "bourbon straight" is a common order, even though would technically be neat.
+For instance, "bourbon straight" is a common order, even though it would technically be considered neat.

 - Some use straight to mean a white spirit chilled and served in a cocktail glass.
 An example of this would be chilled vodka in a stemmed glass.
-If that vodka was diluted with ice, it would technically be up.
+If the vodka were diluted with ice, it would technically be up.
 If, however, the bottle of vodka itself was chilled and no ice is added, it would be neat.

-- As mentioned, straight can also refer to a pure pour for a shot of liquor.
-This may be tequila, vodka, whiskey, or even rum.
+- As mentioned, straight also can refer to a pure pour of a shot of liquor.
+This can be tequila, vodka, whiskey, or even rum.

-Though many people accept the definitions above, the correct answer can often be ambiguous.
-While there are bartending books that act as guides through the basics of mixing drinks, there is really not a definitive or authoritative dictionary for the bar.
-It's a lot like trying to define what is a martini and what is not or differentiating cocktails from mixed drinks.
+Although many people accept the definitions above, the correct answer can be ambiguous.
+While there are bartending books that act as guides through the basics of mixing drinks, there really is not a definitive or authoritative dictionary for the bar.
+It's a lot like trying to define what a martini is and what it isn't or differentiating cocktails from mixed drinks.

-No matter which side of the argument you're on, if you are having one of these philosophical bar debates, you may find it hard to persuade the other side.
-It may be best to simply agree to disagree and buy the other person a drink.
+No matter which side of the argument you're on, if you are having one of these philosophical bar debates, you might find it hard to persuade the other side.
+It's probably best to simply agree to disagree and buy the other person a drink.
 Just make sure you know how they like it!